Share on Facebook

 Where to See Cherry Blossoms in Canada

 No flower represents the transitory beauty of spring quite like the cherry blossom.
 These delicate rosy-white blooms are a symbol of renewal and the fleeting nature of life.
-And they are indeed fleeting themselves, generally lasting no more than two weeks—but what a two weeks it is!
+And they are indeed fleeting themselves, generally lasting no more than two weeks—but what weeks they are!
 From the earliest tight buds to the final days when falling petals turn the ground pink, walking among the cherry blossoms is an ethereal experience.
 In Canada, their season generally stretches from late April to early May but can vary depending on region and climate conditions.

-Here are ten beautiful cherry blossom destinations to add to your travel list.
+Here are ten beautiful cherry blossom destinations worth adding to your travel list.

 Vancouver, British Columbia